NDDC pays 197 stranded UK scholarship students N2.28bn

 “The NDDC foreign scholars represent the future manpower and professionals that we are building to help transform the Niger Delta region.

-“The foreign scholarship scheme started in 2010, with the objective to address the dearth of qualified professionals in the oil and gas sector,” he said. (
+“The foreign scholarship scheme started in 2010, with the objective to address the dearth of qualified professionals in the oil and gas sector,” he said.
+(NAN)

 After the protest, President Muhammadu Buhari on Aug.
-5, directed the immediate payment of the fees owed the students.
-(NAN)
+5, directed the immediate payment of the fees owed to the students.